ncatlab/nlab-content/pages/7/6/2/5/25267/content.md

 ## References

-Historically, it has been understood that the neural networks are singuar statistical models in
+Historically, it has been understood that the neural networks are singular statistical models in

 * [[Shun-ichi Amari]], T. Ozeki, H. Park, _Learning and inference in hierarchical models with singularities_, Syst.
 Comput.
 Japan __34__:7 (2003) 34--42
 * [[Sumio Watanabe]], _Almost all learning machines are singular_, Proc.
 IEEE Symp.
 Found.
 Comput.
 Intell., Apr.
 2007, 383--388.